Madrid Introduction Walking Tour, Madrid

 9) Edificio Metropolis (Metropolis Building)

-The building boasts an understated ground level that gives way to elaborately adorned upper floors, characterized by a series of colonnades.
-Each pair of columns serves as a base for allegorical statues symbolizing Commerce, Mining, Industry and Agriculture.
-At the rounded corner of the structure, a tower rises, topped by a double-layered dome made of dark slate embellished with gilded ornaments.
+At ground level, the building presents a restrained facade that gradually ascends into richly decorated upper floors, framed by colonnades.
+Each pair of columns serve as pedestals for allegorical statues symbolizing Commerce, Mining, Industry, and Agriculture.
+At the rounded corner of the structure, a tower rises, topped by a double-layered dome made of dark slate accented with gilded ornaments.

-For a small fee, you can enjoy a great view of the Metropolis Building from the rooftop of the Circle of Fine Arts ("Círculo de Bellas Artes") building just across the street.
+Tip: For a small fee, you can enjoy great views of the Metrópolis Building from the rooftop of the nearby Circle of Fine Arts just across the street.

 10) Palacio de Cibeles (Cibeles Palace) (must see)